Essential Books on Resistance,

 Psychological & Information Warfare

 Resistance is as much about minds as about physical conflict.
-These texts explore propaganda, narrative control, and psychological operations — tools that are decisive in modern irregular conflict.
+These texts explore propaganda, narrative control, and psychological operations, the tools that often decide modern irregular conflicts.

 Cyber & Hybrid Warfare